BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/Lab09B.md

 # Lab 9B: Interpreting Models

-Whrn you train your own models, you can use *explainers* to determine feature importance.
+When you train your own models, you can use *explainers* to determine feature importance.

 ## Before You Start